logto-io/rfcs/draft/0001-organization.md

 1. The access token MUST be a JWT token.
 2. The access token MUST have a valid signature according to the algorithm defined in the `alg` header parameter and the JSON Web Key Set (JWKS) of the OpenID Provider (OP).
 3. The `iss` claim MUST exactly match the issuer identifier of the OP.
-4. The `org` claim MUST exactly match one of the valid organization identifiers in the resource server.
+4. The `aud` claim MUST exactly match the URN of the organization with the format of `urn:logto:organization:{organization_id}`.
 5. The `exp` claim MUST be greater than or equal to the current Unix time.
 The resource server MAY add a reasonable leeway to this time.
 6. The `iat` claim MUST be less than or equal to the current Unix time.
 7. The `scope` claim MUST be a subset of the permissions in the organization template.